bensutherland/amplitools/README.md

 ```

 ## F. Database storage ##
 This section provides suggestions to maintain amplicon sequence data from variantCaller outputs for long-term storage.
-It is only a suggestion, and there would be many other equally good or better approaches.

-Although building a database, curating, and then saving it out may be a good approach, here we suggest the following:
+We suggest the following approach:
 1. keep all raw data stored separately from amplitools;
 2. copy in a specific raw data runs to a fresh instance of the main repo;
 3. save an output file in standard genetics format (e.g., rubias) as a 'curated dataset'.
 This will be date-stamped, and then should not be altered.
 If it needs to be altered, return to the start and re-run.

-Here are several tips on how to manage this:
+Here are several general tips on how to manage this:

 #### Sugg.
 1: create a hierarchical folder structure for raw data  ####
-On the server/ computer, in a safe and permanent location, do the following:
+As an example considering Pacific oyster, on the server/ computer, in a safe and permanent location, do the following:
 ```
-# note: this is an example using the C. gigas amplicon panel
 mkdir 00_raw_data
 cd 00_raw_data
 mkdir cgig
 cd cgig
 mkdir cgig_v.1.0
 ```
 Once the structure is built, copy raw run files (.xls) into the above folder.
-Within the folder, store a single spreadsheet explaining per chip the chip name, date run, and projects included.
+- within the folder, store a single spreadsheet explaining per chip the **chip name, date run, and projects included**.
 This will be used to track what is in each raw data file, so specific chips can be then copied into an active amplitools repo.
-Note: it may be best to make the above read-only without sudo priviledges, to be sure that files do not get altered
+- note: it may be best to make the above read-only without sudo priviledges, to be sure that files do not get altered
-Also include an md5 alongside each raw run file, with the same name but .md5 appended to the end of the filename.
+- also include an md5 alongside each raw run file, with the same name but .md5 appended to the end of the filename.
-Also include a sample interp file alongside each chip (see below).
+- also include a sample interp file alongside each chip (see below).

 #### Sugg.
 2: create sample interp file for each chip and store with the raw data chip ####
 e.g., `R_<your_chip_name>_sample_interp.txt`